The Database Doctor

 The Order of Things

-Let us reiterate what we know about transaction logs so far:
+What we know about transaction logs so far:

 1. In order to make data persistent, I must put an entry into the transaction log (either the data itself or the allocation of that data)